Circuit type: Temporary street course

 The city circuit is 2.668 kilometers long and has a total of 13 turns including two chicanes and a long straight on which, the new second generation Formula E cars will be able to use full throttle.
 The layout is characterised by some strong elevation changes, which would hitherto have rendered it unsuitable for the electric racers, but is now made possible by the much stronger batteries in the Gen2 cars.

 The racetrack does not lead right through the city centre, but through the area of the Ostberg, with the historic old town forming a backdrop and housing some of the special zones created for spectator entertainment.
+Among the more unusual neighbouring premises is the Bärengraben (bear pit) which, as its name implies, houses the creatures which are part of the city's coat of arms and have been kept here since at least 1513.

 Unusually, the pit lane is located at turn one for logistical reasons, with the paddock located separately in the grounds of the Expo centre.
 Unlike Zürich’s rather lavish wood-panelled temporary pit buildings, Bern is expected to use more traditional tented garages.
 The lack of car changes and pit stops in Season 4 should limit the need for pit callers during the races in any case.